1891 Lewisham by-election: Issues in the campaign

 The major questions that arose in the course of the campaign were Irish Home Rule, free education, and labour questions.
 Mr V Clayton of the Liberal Unionists, spoke widely in the constituency against what he saw as the 'specious literature' from the Home Rule side.
 His talks were accompanied by magic lantern slides showing 'the houghing of cattle and the pouring of pitch upon the heads of unhappy constables'.
 Penn had to contend with allegations from the Liberals that he paid his workers inadequate wages.

 One issue that arose in the course of the campaign was that of temperance, and proposals to close public houses on Sundays.
 Penn told a deputation of temperance supporters that he could not support them.
 The deputation issued an appeal to temperance voters to vote for Warmington; his nomination was later officially seconded by the Temperance party.
 Penn later told a deputation from the Blackheath Licensed Victuallers and Beerseller's Protection Society that he was in favour of compensation being given to any publican who was forced to close on Sundays.
 The Society, believed to influence about a thousand votes, pledged him their support.

-Two unknown factors in the by-election were the number of new voters on the register - around 2,400 since the last general election - and the number of voters who were expected to be away on holiday at the time, estimated at around 500 to 1,000, a circumstance which was thought likely to favour the Liberals.
+Two unknown factors in the by-election were the number of new voters on the register - around 2,400 since the last general election - and the number of voters who were expected to be away on holiday at the time, estimated at 500 to 1,000, a circumstance which was thought likely to favour the Liberals.
 Special trains were laid on to ferry working class voters to the constituency on the day.